binipringle/intro-to-dh/_texts/5-python.md

 ---

 ##### Introduction to Python is an edited version of Introduction to Python by Patrick Smyth for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, at https://github.com/DHRI-Curriculum, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
-When sharing this material or derivative works, preserve this paragraph, changing only the title of the derivative work, or provide comparable attribution.

-##### Illustration by Ilian Sanchez, 2020, licensed under a CC BY-NC-SA 4.0 License.
+##### Illustration by Ilian Sanchez, 2020, licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 ---